28 Sep Bridal Beauty – Wedding Hair & Make-Up Styles

 Get a full facial done (not within two weeks of your wedding) to even out your skin tone and give your skin time to heal from any reactions you might have.
 If you are wearing a strapless gown, get two shades of foundation – one for your face and one for your shoulders.
 Powder is a must – flashes from cameras can reflect off your face, making you look hot and greasy.
 Focus attention to one dramatic part of your face – either the eyes or the lips.
 A great tip to keep in mind; blush is an accent, not a feature!

 Whether you go light, dark or dramatic on your eyes, always use a matte contour in the crease of the eye – never a frost.
 Save frost shades for the lower lid, slightly under your brow bone or on your lips.
 Eyeliner is the best product to bring out the glamour for your bridal make up.
 Reshape or darken your brows with a pencil or powder for better definition.
 If you are getting your brows waxed (or any part of your face), do it at least three days before your wedding.

 Eyelashes are the finish touch on your wedding look.
 Try using a eyelash curler for more dramatic lashes.
 The key is to curl your lashes before you apply mascara.
 Stay on the safe side – black and waterproof.
 If you are looking for more than your lashes can give you, get false ones.
 These are available in individuals or strips, so you can choose exactly how much you want.
 After you’ve applied them, finish with a thin line of liquid eyeliner to make them look more natural.

 Keep your lips simple.
 Use a lip liner only if you are willing to touch it up all day.
 Lipstick lasts longer than gloss, but lip gloss is very easy to use on touch up in a hurry.

 Pedicures and manicures are a must for your day.
-Simple and soft shades are usually your best bet as they add a nice touch without overpowering your total look.
+Simple and soft shades are usually your best bet – a nice touch without overpowering your total look.